-Functional Range Conditioning St Catharines
+Functional Range Conditioning St. Catharines

-What is Functional Range Conditioning?
+What Is Functional Range Conditioning?

 The purpose of functional range conditioning is to improve the ability of a person with an injury or disability to perform activities that are important for their quality of life.
 FRC can be used as part of rehabilitation, but it also has many other applications.

-How does Functional Range Conditioning work?
+How Does Functional Range Conditioning Work?

 In order to understand how FRC works we need to look at what happens when you exercise your muscles.
 When you lift weights, stretch, run on a treadmill or do any type of aerobic activity, your body uses oxygen to produce energy which then gets converted into heat.
 This process causes muscle cells to swell up and become bigger than normal.
 The larger they get, the harder they contract.
 As this occurs, blood flow increases to help remove waste products produced by exercising muscles.

-When someone comes in for physical therapy after suffering from an injury or illness, our first step is to assess where they are currently functioning.
+When someone comes in for physical therapy in St. Catharines after suffering from an injury or illness, our first step is to assess where they are currently functioning.
 We use several tools such as gait analysis, strength testing, balance assessments, movement capacity, natural muscle movement, etc., to determine if there are areas of weakness or instability within the patient’s movement patterns.
 Once these weaknesses have been identified, we will design exercises specifically designed to strengthen those weak links so that patients can regain function and independence.

-Who benefits most from Functional Range Conditioning?
+Who Benefits Most From Functional Range Conditioning?
 Anyone!